fbpx

 • false imprisonment, e.g., preventing someone from leaving the house and going to work

-Controlling or coercive behaviour is also now a criminal offence.
-It was introduced by the Serious Crime Act 2015.
-Economic abuse is a form of controlling or coercive behaviour and often overlaps with other controlling tactics such as:
+Controlling or coercive behaviour is now also a criminal offence and was introduced by the Serious Crime Act 2015.
+Economic abuse, including abuse that takes place after separation, is a form of controlling or coercive behaviour.
+It often overlaps with other controlling tactics such as:

 • physical assault (e.g., using physical force to take money)